Shuuren/Shuuren/README.md

 # Gabriel Mari S. Flores

-Design engineer building interfaces in React, TypeScript, and Convex.
+A design engineer building for the web.
 I care about how a product feels to use, and most of that work is invisible, which is exactly the point.

 ## Selected work